 Let's say that you are looking to sell your old laptop.
 Using the OpenBazaar client (a program you download), you create a new product listing on your computer with details just like you would on any ecommerce site.

 When you publish that listing, it's now accessible to the distributed peer-to-peer (p2p) network of other people using OpenBazaar.
 Anyone who searches for the keywords you've used—laptop, electronics, etc—will find your listing.

 If a buyer purchases your item with Bitcoin, the client creates a contract between you both with your digital signatures.
 Payment is sent into an escrow account.
 You then send the buyer your laptop, and they like it, so they release the funds.
 You got your Bitcoin, the buyer got the laptop; no fees paid, no one stopped your trade, everyone's happy.

 What if something goes wrong?

 As we all know, things don't always go smoothly.
-What if you're buying a certain book from a seller, you pay the multisig, and they ship you the wrong one, or it was in poorer condition than advertised, or they don't even send a product at all?
+What if you're buying a certain book from a seller, you pay into the escrow, and they ship you the wrong one, or it was in poorer condition than advertised, or they don't even send a product at all?
 This is where the third party comes in.

 Remember that a multisig requires two of three people to agree in order to move the Bitcoin.
-They control the third key to the multisig, so the funds will not move until either the buyer and seller work out an arrangement themselves, or the third party agrees with either the buyer or seller on how to deal with the transaction and funds in multisig.
+Moderators control the third key to the multisig, so the funds will not move until either the buyer and seller work out an arrangement themselves, or the third party agrees with either the buyer or seller on how to deal with the transaction and funds in multisig.